1 Corinthians Chapter 14

 8. For also, if a trumpet makes an unrecognizable sound, who will prepare himself for battle?

-9. And it’s the same way with you; unless you make easily understood1“easily understood” The Greek word here more literally means “clear to the understanding” words with your tongue, how will it be known what’s spoken?
+9. And it’s the same way with you; unless you make easily understood1“easily understood” The Greek word here more literally means “clear to the understanding” speech with your tongue, how will it be known what’s spoken?
 For you’ll be speaking into the air.

 10. There are, perhaps, a great many national2“national” is more accurately “ethnic” or “racial”.
 The Greek word refers to the offspring of a common ancestor, and thus families, races, or nations.
 It’s used this way consistently throughout the New Testament, and sometimes translated “kinds” – as in various kinds of families/races/nations – but it retains the focus on a common ancestor, and thus should be translated accordingly. languages in the world, and none is without meaning.